Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Bundles and connections

-\begin{adjustwidth}{15pt}{15pt} \textit{ {The notion of a \emph{connection} on a vector bundle is of tremendous importance both in differential geometry as well as in mathematical physics.
+\abstract{The notion of a connection on a vector bundle is of tremendous importance both in differential geometry as well as in mathematical physics.
 Using connections one can understand the local geometry at points of a vector bundle and differentiate sections along vector fields.
-Moreover, connections give rise to fundamental geometric invariants such as the \emph{curvature} .
-Physically, connections are called \emph{gauge fields} or \emph{vector fields}, and their curvature is the corresponding field strength.
+Moreover, connections give rise to fundamental geometric invariants such as the curvature.
+Physically, connections are called gauge fields or vector fields, and their curvature is the corresponding field strength.
 Gauge theories provide the appropriate mathematical framework to describe forces in Physics.
 For example, the relativistic vector potential in Maxwell's theory is a connection, of which the electromagnetic tensor describing the electric and magnetic fields is the curvature.
-The \emph{Riemann--Hilbert correspondence} relates the geometry of flat vector bundles to the topological structure of the base manifold.}} \end{adjustwidth}

-In this Section, we briefly review the theory of vector bundles with connections over a Riemann surface; an abundance of texts can be found in the literature for a proper introduction in differential geometry of complex vector bundles, for instance \cite{KoNo} or \cite{Wells}.
-For readers with more physical background, we warmly recommend \cite{Baez}.
+The Riemann--Hilbert correspondence relates the geometry of flat vector bundles to the topological structure of the base manifold.
+In this chapter, we briefly review the theory of vector bundles with connections over a Riemann surface; an abundance of texts can be found in the literature for a proper introduction in differential geometry of complex vector bundles, for instance \cite{KoNo} or \cite{Wells}.
+For readers with more physical background, we warmly recommend \cite{Baez}.}